google/koladata/docs/api_reference.md

   **overrides: attribute overrides.

 Returns:
-  A copy of the entities where all top-level attributes are cloned (new ItemIds) and all of the rest extracted.
+  A copy of the entities where entities themselves are cloned (new ItemIds) and all of the rest extracted.
 ```

 ### `kd.core.container(*, db=None, **attrs)` {#kd.core.container}